 When Will I Be Paid?

-- The claims administrator, Garden City Group, will issue its Final Report (expected by the end of October).
+- The claims administrator, Garden City Group, will issue its Final Report (expected the third week of December).

 - The publishers then have 60 days to deposit the money they owe into an escrow account.